Thymian18/Thymian18/README.md

 ### :man_technologist: About Me :
-I am a 3rd year bachelor computer science student at EPFL.
+I am a 1st year master computer science student at EPFL.
+I did the bachelor at EPFL too.

 <br/><br/>